openbmc/docs/designs/phosphor-hwmon-io-uring.md

 information includes open file descriptor from the `open()` system call, number of retries remaining for reading this sensor when errors occur, etc.

-Each call to access the read value of a particaular sesnor in the read cache will not only return the cached value but will also submit a SQE (submission queue event) to io_uring for that sensor; this SQE acts as a read request that will be sent to the kernel.
+Each call to access the read value of a particular sesnor in the read cache will not only return the cached value but will also submit a SQE (submission queue event) to io_uring for that sensor; this SQE acts as a read request that will be sent to the kernel.
 The implementation maintains a set of sensors